 Invasive species of plants and animals have made major changes in neighborhoods and natural areas across the United States.
 In Illinois, May has been designated as Invasive Species Awareness Month.
 The Morton Arboretum and other organizations across the state work together during May to raise public awareness of this large but often unseen problem.

 What is an invasive species?
-It is a plant or animal species that, when it travels far from its native place and does harm to the local plants, animals, or communities elsewhere by infesting or outcompeting the plants and animals that belong there.
+It is a plant or animal species that is not in its original location and harms plant and animal life in a non-native location by infesting or outcompeting the plants and animals that belong there.

 The emerald ash borer (EAB) is an example of an invasive species.
 This insect traveled from China, most likely in wood packing materials, and continues to destroy ash trees all over the northeastern, central and now western United States.
 Several species of Asian carp, which were brought to the Mississippi River region for fish farming, are invasive species that now threaten not only that river and its tributaries but the Great Lakes.
 Another example is zebra mussels, which escaped from ballast water to permanently change the ecosystem of Lake Michigan.